KiCad/kicad-source-mirror/Documentation/development/compiling.md

 enabled it requires [OCE][] to be available, and the location of the installed OCE libary to be passed via the OCE_DIR flag.
 This option is disabled by default.

+## Demos and Examples ## {#demo_install_opt}

+The KiCad source code includes some demos and examples to showcase the program.
+You can choose whether install them or not with the KICAD_INSTALL_DEMOS option.
+You can also select where to install them with the KICAD_DEMOS variable.
+On Linux the demos are installed in
+$PREFIX/share/kicad/demos by default.

 # Getting the KiCad Source Code ## {#getting_src}

 There are several ways to get the KiCad source.
 If you want to build the stable version you